hasan-psl/hasan-psl/README.md

 # 👋 Hello, I'm Hasan!

 Welcome to my GitHub!
 I'm a tech enthusiast from Bangladesh who loves tinkering with gadgets and pushing them to their limits.
-From custom ROMs to hardware hacks, I’m all about exploring the possibilities of tech.
+From android custom ROMs to hardware hacks, I’m all about exploring the possibilities of tech.

 ---

 ## 🛠️ My Skills and Interests
 ### Programming
-- **Languages:** C (learning), Arduino IDE
+- **Languages:** C (learning), Arduino IDE, Kotlin (learning), Android Studio, Python (learning)
 - **Microcontrollers:** ESP8266 (NodeMCU)

 ### Projects
 - Custom ROM enthusiast (currently using Project Elixir 4.2 based on Android 14)
 - First GitHub project: **NodeMCU ESP8266 Internet Clock**
   - **Version 1:** Displays date and time using NTP client.
-  - **Version 2:** Adds a cute 40x40 cat image to the OLED display.
+  - **Version 2:** Adds a cute 40x40 cat image to the OLED display, on top of version 1.

 ### Hardware Hacking
 - Building a **custom power bank** with acrylic casing (designing for CNC cutting).